Staxtis/SQHell/README.md

 python3 sqhell.py 10.10.10.10

-Wait till exctraction finish and enjoy :)
+Wait till extraction finish and enjoy :)

-I made this tool to practice in sql injection and in python with response.
+I made this tool to practice in sql injection and python with response.

 Please do not use this tool just to get the flags, Try to learn something!